dprg/2016-Club-Robot-Code/club_robot_nav1/README.md

 -   Bumper sensor
 -   Hobby Servo (claw)

+The robot's display and display controller are not used by the example code.

 The example code compiles without issue on Arduino IDE versions 1.6.5-r5 through 1.6.9.
 There is an issue with Arduino IDE versions 1.6.10 through 1.6.12 that is still to be resolved.

 [Video of Club Robot Running Example Software](https://youtu.be/S3tb57kWcNU "Video of Example Code on Club Robot")